JanPetterMG/astro-script-and-widgets-for-met.no/README.md

 - Custom number of days
 - Show or hide the moon phase
 - Show or hide the location in the title bar
-- 3 templates
+- 3 premade templates
-- Make your own with ease, by re-using the back-end code
+- Build your own with ease

 ####Download with Composer:####
 Put this into your composer.json file